 9. Waterfalls to see in El Nido: Bulalacao Falls and Nagkalit-Kalit

 Missing a bit of fresh water?
 Another thing to do in El Nido is to visit the waterfalls in the surrounding area.
-We only recommend visiting if you’re in the mood for something different from the beach, as they aren’t the best waterfalls in the Philippines and, on top of that, it’s all become a bit of a show because both require a mandatory guide, which makes the experience poorer value for money.
+We only recommend visiting if you’re in the mood for something different from the beach, as they aren’t the best waterfalls in the Philippines and, on top of that, the whole thing has become a bit of a tourist trap because both require a mandatory guide, which makes the experience poorer value for money.

-- Bulalacao Falls: about 20′ from town heading toward Sibaltan.
-Once you reach the parking area, it’s roughly a 30′ hike crossing 5 rivers (not very deep—don’t worry).
-You’ll have to pay entrance and a guide and, depending on who you get, it will cost between 300 and 400 pesos per person.
-In our opinion, these are prettier than Nagkalit‑Kalit.
+• Bulalacao Falls: about 20 minutes from town heading toward Sibaltan.
+Once you reach the parking area, it’s roughly a 30-minute hike crossing 5 rivers (not very deep—don’t worry).
+You’ll have to pay entrance and a guide and, depending on who you get, it usually costs between 300 and 400 pesos per person.
+In our opinion, these are prettier than Nagkalit-Kalit.

-- Nagkalit‑Kalit: also about 20′ from El Nido Town heading toward Nacpan Beach—and you won’t miss it because there are signs almost everywhere urging you to stop.
+• Nagkalit-Kalit: also about 20 minutes from El Nido Town heading toward Nacpan Beach—and you won’t miss it because there are signs almost everywhere urging you to stop.
 The reason?
-Each stop charges an entrance fee and a guide, which you don’t really need because the trail is quite straightforward, though it’s true it’s about a 20′ walk and you have to cross 9 small rivers.
+Each stop charges an entrance fee and a guide, which you don’t really need because the trail is quite straightforward, though it’s true it’s about a 20-minute walk and you have to cross 9 small rivers.
 The price depends on where you stop, but the most common is around 400 pesos per person for the entrance and guide service.

 Other things to see and do in El Nido

-- Massages in El Nido: absolutely—there are tons of places to treat yourself here at lower prices.
+• Massages in El Nido: absolutely—there are tons of places to treat yourself here at lower prices.
 You’ll see them from 500–600 pesos per hour, and of course there are more upscale options.
-Ones we’ve tried and can recommend are The Organic Spa and Sunset Relaxing Spa.
+Places we’ve tried and can recommend are The Organic Spa and Sunset Relaxing Spa.

-- Go out for a bit of a party: together with Siargao, El Nido is one of the liveliest places to grab a drink.
+• Go out for drinks and a bit of nightlife: together with Siargao, El Nido is one of the liveliest places to grab a drink.
 The bars that are usually most happening are Amigos and Tribu Kuridas, and there’s often a party at Lio Beach or Las Cabañas during the full moon.

-- Jeepney Tour: if you’re traveling solo or in a group and want a fun day meeting people, there’s also this tour, which takes you to Lio Beach and Nacpan Beach, lets you enjoy an authentic Filipino meal (the so‑called boodle fight), visit a farm, and relax at a beach club.
+• Jeepney Tour: if you’re traveling solo or in a group and want a fun day meeting people, there’s also this tour, which takes you to Lio Beach and Nacpan Beach, lets you enjoy a traditional Filipino meal (the so-called boodle fight), visit a farm, and relax at a beach club.
 You can book it here.

-- See turtles hatch in El Nido: yes—at both Duli Beach and Bucana (also Mariposa, Dagmay, and Diapila, though they’re harder to see) a little over 250 green and hawksbill turtles lay eggs each year, so with some luck—since this can’t be predicted—you may see them hatch and/or make for the sea between January and May (most often between January and March) on those beaches.
+• See turtles hatch in El Nido: yes—at both Duli Beach and Bucana (also Mariposa, Dagmay, and Diapila, though they’re harder to see) a little over 250 green and hawksbill turtles lay eggs each year, so with some luck—since this can’t be predicted—you may see them hatch and/or head for the sea between January and May (most often between January and March) on those beaches.
 To protect them (as dogs and cats often prey on them), several accommodations have built turtle hatcheries and, when the eggs hatch, they release many of them at once.
-The one most active in this regard is this one, so if this is a big wish for you, we recommend spending one or two nights there or at places in the Bucana area (this one is top).
+The place most actively involved in this is this one here, so if this is a big wish for you, we recommend spending one or two nights there or at places in the Bucana area (this one is top).
 Otherwise, you can always ask around when visiting these beaches.
-We were lucky enough to witness this on our last visit to Bucana, and it was one of the most exciting moments we’ve lived in the Philippines—but obviously it was pure chance, as we discovered one had just hatched in our hotel’s hatchery.
+We were lucky enough to see this on our last visit to Bucana, and it was one of the most exciting moments we’ve experienced in the Philippines—but obviously it was pure chance, as we found out that one had just hatched in our hotel’s hatchery.

-- Dewil Eco Mangrove Tour: we think it’s a cool thing to do in El Nido with kids or if you’re looking for something different from the beach.
-It’s past the cave mentioned above and consists of a small‑boat ride through the mangroves while they share information about local flora and fauna.
+• Dewil Eco Mangrove Tour: we think it’s a great thing to do in El Nido with kids or if you’re looking for something different from the beach.
+It’s past the cave mentioned above and consists of a small-boat ride through the mangroves while they share information about local flora and fauna.
 With luck you’ll see monkeys, snakes, and various bird species.
 It costs 550 pesos per person and includes a coconut.
 If you pay extra (1,200 pesos per person), they’ll also take you to a snorkeling area that’s pretty good.
-It’s organized in a way that supports the entire community, which we find really interesting.
-Allow a little over an hour’s travel from El Nido Town; the tour itself lasts between 1 and 2 hours, depending on the option you choose.
+It’s run in a way that benefits the wider community, which we find really interesting.
+Allow a little over an hour to get there from El Nido Town; the tour itself lasts between 1 and 2 hours, depending on the option you choose.

-- Relax at the pool: if your hotel doesn’t have a pool and you want a few hours’ soak, you’ll be glad to know you can use the one at La Plage restaurant or at Las Cabanas Beach Resort.
+• Relax at the pool: if your hotel doesn’t have a pool and you fancy spending a few hours by one, you’ll be glad to know you can use the one at La Plage restaurant or at Las Cabanas Beach Resort.
 Obviously you’ll need to order something, but it’s worth it.

-- Shopping in El Nido: in town you’ll find stalls selling the usual souvenir T‑shirts, dry bags, and more.
+• Shopping in El Nido: in town you’ll find stalls selling the usual souvenir T-shirts, dry bags, and more.
 If you’re after something more special, we suggest heading to Kalye Artisano in Lio Beach, as they have handicrafts.
-Another recent discovery is a small workshop roughly here that makes items from nipa (a palm typical of the Philippines)—bags, lamps, etc. For fruit and veg, you’ll find variety at the public market opposite the bus and van terminal.
+Another recent discovery is a small workshop roughly here that makes things out of nipa (a palm typical of the Philippines)—bags, lamps, etc. For fruit and vegetables, you’ll find variety at the public market opposite the bus and van terminal.

 Tips for visiting El Nido